Dr Yeoh Seng Guan

 BDiv (SEAGST, Singapore)

 Yeoh Seng Guan was born in the former tin-mining capital of Ipoh, Malaysia.
 For his primary and secondary education, he studied in St Paul’s Institution (Seremban) and the Anglo-Chinese School (Ipoh) respectively.

 Seng Guan is currently an Associate of the UNESCO Chair in Inter-religious and Inter-cultural Relations Asia-Pacific Region held by Emeritus Professor Gary Bouma.
-He is a member of the International Advisory Panel of The Round Table: Commonwealth Journal of International Affairs, a member of the Editorial Board of Kajian Malaysia: Journal of Malaysian Studies and Kanwa Series A: Arts, Humanities and Social Sciences, and an Associate Editor of the Asian Journal of Social Sciences.
+He is a member of the International Advisory Panel of The Round Table: Commonwealth Journal of International Affairs, a member of the editorial boards of Kajian Malaysia: Journal of Malaysian Studies and Kanwa Series A: Arts, Humanities and Social Sciences, and an Associate Editor of the Asian Journal of Social Sciences.
 Seng Guan is also on the editorial board of Sage Studies of International Sociology book series.